ModiaSim/SignalTables.jl/README.md

 [![The MIT License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://github.com/ModiaSim/SignalTables.jl/blob/master/LICENSE)

 Package [SignalTables](https://github.com/ModiaSim/SignalTables.jl) (see [docu](https://modiasim.github.io/SignalTables.jl/stable/index.html))
-provides types and functions for *signals* that are represented by *multi-dimensional* arrays with identical first dimensions and are collected in *tables*.
+provides abstract and concrete types and functions for *signals* that are represented by an *ordered dictionary* of *multi-dimensional* arrays with *zero, one or more independent signals.
-Typically, simulation results, reference signals, and table-based input signals can be represented by a *signal table*.
-More specifically:
+Typically, simulation results, reference signals, table-based input signals, measurement data, look-up tables can be represented by a *signal table*.
+A *signal* is identified by its string *name* and is a

+- [`Var`](@ref) dictionary with a signal array (key = :values) of any element type as function of the independent signal(s) or
+- [`Par`](@ref) dictionary with an optional value (key = :value) of any type that represents a constant.

-A *signal table* is a (dictionary-like) type that supports the [Abstract Signal Table Interface](@ref) for example [`SignalTable`](@ref).
-A *signal* is identified by its string *name* and is either a [`Var`](@ref) dictionary with a signal array or a [`Par`](@ref) dictionary with a constant value of any type.
-In both dictionaries, additional attributes can be stored, e.g., units, description text, signal variability (continuous, clocked, trigger, ...).
-A signal array has indices `[i,j,k,...]` to hold variable elements `[j,k,...]` at the i-th value of the independent signal.
+A signal array has indices `[i1,i2,...,j1,j2,...]` to hold variable elements `[j1,j2,...]` at the `[i1,i2,...]` independent signal(s).
+If an element of a signal array is *not defined* it has a value of *missing*.
+In both dictionaries, additional attributes can be stored, for example units, description texts, variability (continuous, clocked, trigger, ...).

 Example: